Durzn/BracketHighlighter/README.md

 Only the latest 3 releases will be shown here.

+## [1.1.0]
+- Changed the extension to only highlight text lines that are currently visible.
+That way the extension will not take ages/freeze the editor when highlighting huge files.
+If this causes trouble for anyone please use version 1.0.8 and tell me about the problems!

 ## [1.0.9]
 - Added an icon for the extension

 ## [1.0.8]
 - Changed default value of language identifiers to an empty field.
 (I.e. it is enabled globally)

-## [1.0.7]
-- Added support to explicitly only support configured languages.
-Once this setting has one or more entries, the extension will ONLY work for the given entry/entries.
-For language identifiers please refer to https://code.visualstudio.com/docs/languages/identifiers Leaving the option blank will enable it globally.

 ## Planned improvements